1. What are Cardiff Met halls of residence like?

 3. How can I book a room in Cardiff Met's halls of residence?

-Students who wish to apply for accommodation at halls of residence for courses starting in September 2020 will be able to apply for a room at halls of residence using the online application form from the 1st April 2020.
-The deadline to apply for a room is Thursday 6th August 2020.
+Students who wish to apply for accommodation at halls of residence for courses starting in January 2021 will be able to apply for a room at halls of residence using the online application form.
+Rooms will be offered on a first come - first served basis.

 Due to the limited availability of rooms, students are encouraged to book their room as soon as possible to avoid disappointment.

 Once students have completed the online booking form, they will be contacted via email with further instructions.
-If students hold an unconditional offer, they will be required to pay a £500 booking deposit to secure a room.
+If students hold an unconditional offer, they will be required to pay a £500 non-refundable booking deposit to secure a room.
 They will receive information about how to make a payment by email within two working days of submitting the online application.

 Due to limited availability, students are encouraged to book their room and pay their deposit as soon as possible to avoid disappointment.
 Rooms will be offered to students on a first come, first serve basis.